phrh/PredRAD/README.md

 * **pattern_for_genome.sh**.
 This script will search all the restriction sites from the input file (patternfilename) in every genome from the input file (genomefilename)

-> The input arguments are are:
+..
+The input arguments are are:

-  .1. genomefilename  - name of file with table with two columns (1) species code and (2) link to whole genome fasta file
+  ..1. genomefilename  - name of file with table with two columns (1) species code and (2) link to whole genome fasta file
     (see example/test_pattern_for_genome/example_genome_table )
-  .2. patternfilename - name of file with table with tow columns (1) restriction site regular expression and (2) restriction site name
+  ..2. patternfilename - name of file with table with tow columns (1) restriction site regular expression and (2) restriction site name
     (see example/test_pattern_for_genome/patternfilename)

-> To run, just write on shell
+... > To run, just write on shell

-  pattern_for_genome.sh genomefilename patternfilename
+  ...pattern_for_genome.sh genomefilename patternfilename